Firmsconsulting

 Moreover, you never will be “FREE” and, at some point in your career, being “FREE” may become a requirement for you rather than a preference.
 This happens very often with successful employees of corporations of all sizes and types.
 Consequently, many of them leave to start their own businesses to satisfy their need for freedom, personal satisfaction, the feeling of building something of their own and the opportunity to spend more time with family, amongst others.

-3 – Learning about entrepreneurship helps you to see the big picture, the whole business and this is crucial for your business career development.
-The higher you move up your business career ladder, the more conceptual skills you will need and the less technical skills you will need.
+3 – Learning to think like an entrepreneur helps you to see the big picture and this is crucial for your career development.
+The higher you move up along your business career ladder, the more conceptual skills you will need and the less technical skills you will need.
 Conceptual skills refer to the ability to think strategically and see the big picture.

 It can also be argued that entrepreneurship and development of the economy as a whole go together.
 The distinguished Harvard economist Joseph Schumpeter argued that capitalism exists in the state of “creative destruction”, where innovation leads to new companies replacing old ones.
 Entrepreneurship leads to development.
 He viewed entrepreneurship as a catalyst for growth of the economy.
 He argued that it is entrepreneurs who are the driver for the sustainable long-term growth of the economy.
-Therefore, he argued that entrepreneurship and development of the economy is inseparable.
+Therefore, he argued that entrepreneurship and development of the economy are inseparable.

-The way you write creates “Brand You”
+The way you write creates Brand “You”

 In our day and age, the way you write emails comprises a large part of your communication with the outside world and contributes significantly to the way people see you.
 In other words, it is part of your personal style.
 Every time you send an email at the office, people form an image of you.
-The image is negative, positive or neutral.
+This image is negative, positive or neutral.

-A professional email is one of the ways you market yourself and your skills.
+Writing effective emails is one of the ways you market yourself and your skills.
 It has been the case where previously ignored employees rise in their employers’ eyes based on the power of one well-timed and insightful email.
 While not all emails present the opportunity for such career shifts, every email you send should be building the image you want to project and should be creating the right corridor chatter about you.

 Example